Department Code: BSL

 BSL 104.
 The Judicial: Understanding Cutting-Edge Legal Cases Impacting Business.
 3 Credit Hours.

 Case law has shaped the development of our law in the U.S. common law system.
-It has also shaped business and the way that it is transacted.
+It has also shaped business and the way it is transacted.
 Designed for Summer Scholars, this interactive course explores key court cases in their legal and historical context, along with their role in business today.
-Topics include the fundamentals of the common law system, the judiciary, and the mechanics of a case as it makes its way through the judicial process.
+Topics include the fundamentals of the common law system, the judiciary, and the mechanics of a legal case as it makes its way through the judicial process.
 The course methodology offers a problem-solving experience and provides high school students with an opportunity to develop their analytical and decision-making abilities in a university environment.

 Requisite: Summer Scholars Program.